The Tomorrow War pits Chris Pratt against bloody-thirsty aliens but it’s OK – he’s a dad.

 We similarly don’t learn where the aliens come from, except that they crash landed during an eruption and have been buried under the ice for thousands of years (shades of The Thing here).
 The alien creatures appear to have been carried as a kind of cargo, either as cattle or weapons (shades of Prometheus / the Alien franchise).

-The Tomorrow War shows us a fictional future, but of course, also tells us about the right now.
+The Tomorrow War shows us a fictional future, but also tells us about the right now.

 The Foresters battle to create a vaccine before the human race is wiped out.
 And if that’s not the horror story we’ve all been living, I don’t know what is.

 Similarly, while some characters step up to fight a common enemy, others fall into despair and start rioting and looting.
-This too can be a common response to disaster, and in disaster movies, where threats come both from acts of God, and the will of the people.
+This too is a common response to disaster in real-life and disaster movies, where threats come both from acts of God, and the will of the people.

 Compare also the way Greenland tackles fathers facing the apocalypse.
 Released earlier in the pandemic, it takes an aggressive but pretty dour stance on human disasters.
 A year later, The Tomorrow War refuses to be quite so resigned or straight-faced.

 Most tellingly, though, is the nod towards climate change – arguably the defining theme of our times.
 Rising temperatures thaw out the alien spaceship, defrosting the whitespikes and releasing them onto the world.

 Luckily, there’s one man who can handle it all.
 Of course scientist and soldier Forester can handle global warming, aliens, vaccines and time travel.
 He’s not the dude.
 He’s the daddy.

 The Tomorrow War (2021), directed by Chris McKay